SeldomseenSchweig/sf-murals-backend/README.md

 # sf-murals Project - Backend

-This README is a two parter, one for the backend and one for the frontend which is [here] (https://github.com/SeldomseenSchweig/sf-murals-frontend/blob/main/README.md).
+This README is a two parter, one for the backend and one for the frontend which is [here](https://github.com/SeldomseenSchweig/sf-murals-frontend/blob/main/README.md).

 ## Purpose and Process